 Auld Lang Syne – The New Year’s Resolution You Should Make This Year

 As the ball drops to ring in the New Year, many set goals and ambitions in the form of resolutions for the coming year.
-Most commonly, those resolutions include eating healthier, exercise, saving money and organization of the home.
-When considering the changes that you want to make, it is important to consider changes that will save you time, money and frustration.
+Most commonly, those resolutions include eating healthier, exercising, saving money, and organization of the home.
+When considering the changes that you want to make, it is important to consider changes that will save you time, money, and frustration.
 Pests fall into all of those categories.
 Preventing pests within the home makes a perfect resolution.

 Pests often vary with the seasons.
-Mice and spiders are more common inside of homes during the winter months while ants, crickets and centipedes are more common during warm weather months.
-A few simple steps can aide you in pest proofing your home.
+Mice and spiders are more common inside of homes during the winter months while ants, crickets, and centipedes are more common during warm weather months.
+A few simple steps can aid you in pest-proofing your home.

 When packing up your holiday decorations, take care to ensure that pests are not able to climb into the decorations while they are in storage.
 Opting for durable plastic containers with tight sealing lids instead of cardboard boxes or bags will keep pests at bay.

 Food sources within the home are a common attractant for pests.
-Store food including pet food into airtight containers.
+Store food including pet food in airtight containers.
 Immediately clean up spills.
 Regularly sweep and mop floors to remove crumbs.
-Garbage should be removed from the home consistently and placed in containers with tight fitting lids.
+Garbage should be removed from the home consistently and placed in containers with tight-fitting lids.
 When possible, the containers should be kept away from the home.

-Pest proofing on the exterior of the home is just as important as the interior.
-Remove dead bushes, branches and/or old fallen leaves from the yard.
+Pest proofing on the exterior of the home is just as important as on the interior.
+Remove dead bushes, branches, and/or old fallen leaves from the yard.
 Trim trees back away from the house.
 Remove debris from gutters.
 Repair or replace loose shingles and flashing along the roofline to prevent standing water which may leak into the attic or walls.